Silverware-Games/matchy-star-gdd/README.md

 - Email: michael@silverwaregames.com
 - Discord: https://discord.silverwaregames.com

-### Contribution Rules:
+### Contribution Rules
 - GitHub Community Guidelines apply
-- This repo is for Matchy Star only
+- This repository is for Matchy Star only
 - Final creative decisions belong to Silverware Games
 - No guaranteed compensation for ideas (free copy if used)
 - Report vulnerabilities privately

 ## 11. Design North Star

-When making decisions, ask:
+When evaluating any decision, ask:

 **Does this increase clarity, mastery, or long-term fun?**